From the East

 Brandon Jenkins - Senior Warden

-Greetings, brethren, and happy April.
+Greetings, Brethren, and happy April.

 Spring is upon us again!
 I spent most of last weekend tilling the soil in my modest backyard and planting vegetables I hope will be worth the blisters I earned.
 I read a humorous post the other day that said something to the effect of “After spending $500 on soil, tools, seeds, and fertilizer, and providing countless hours of labor, I am happy to report I harvested $3 worth of tomatoes!”
 True, gardening is rarely profitable, but if I did everything only for the money, I would never have any fun.